dotnet/docs/docs/core/porting/libraries.md

 * [XML serialization](https://docs.microsoft.com/en-us/dotnet/core/api/system.xml.serialization.xmlserializer#System_Xml_Serialization_XmlSerializer) for XML
 * [protobuf-net](https://github.com/mgravell/protobuf-net) for Protocol Buffers

-Refer to the linked resources to learn about their benefits and choose what is appropriate for your needs.
+Refer to the linked resources to learn about their benefits and choose the ones for your needs.
 There are many other serialization formats and technologies out there, many of which are open source.

-### Sandboxing
+### Sandboxes

 As an alternative to Sandboxing, you can use operating system provided security boundaries, such as user accounts for running processes with the least set of privileges.

 ## Overview of `project.json`

-The [project.json project model](../tools/project-json.md) is a project model that ships with the Preview 2 SDK with .NET Core 1.0.
-While it is eventually going to be deprecated, it can be used to build libraries on the .NET Standard today.
+The [project.json project model](../tools/project-json.md) is a project model that ships with .NET Core SDK 1.0 Preview 2.
 It offers some benefits you may wish to take advantage of today:

 * Simple multitargeting where target-specific assemblies can be generated from a single build.
 * The ability to easily generate a NuGet package with a build of the project.
 * No need to list files in your project file.
 * Unification of NuGet package dependencies and project-to-project dependencies.

+> While `project.json` is eventually going to be deprecated, it can be used to build libraries on the .NET Standard today.

 ### The Project File: `project.json`